SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification

+This section evaluates the expansion-based token tree construction mechanism.
+We first study how token tree width affects \Sys's speculative performance.
+In this experiment, we use \llama-7B and \llama-68M as the LLM and SSM, and use the expansion configuration $\langle 1, 1, k, 1, 1, 1, 1, 1\rangle$ (i.e., expanding at the third token), where $k$ is the token tree width. \Cref{fig:eval_cdf} shows the cumulative distribution function (CDF) of the average number of verified tokens per decoding step for all prompts in the Alpaca dataset~\cite{alpaca}.
+Compared to sequence-based speculation (i.e., tree width = 1), leveraging token trees can reduce LLM decoding steps by 1.2-1.5$\times$ for greedy decoding and by 1.3-1.4$\times$ for stochastic decoding.

+A larger token tree width reduces the LLM decoding steps to process a request at the cost of increased verification overhead, since \sys must verify more tokens. \Cref{fig:eval_tree_branches} compares the end-to-end inference latency of \sys using different tree widths.
+For small batch sizes (i.e., BS = 1 and 2), using a large tree width can consistently reduce per-token latency, since \sys can leverage sparse GPU resources to verify more tokens in parallel while maintaining the same per-iteration latency.
+For large batch sizes (i.e., BS $\geq 4$), using a large tree width increases the latency to verify a token tree due to less sparse GPU resources that can be leveraged by \sys, and a tree width of $2$ or $3$ achieves the best performance by striking a perfect balance between speculative performance and verification latency.

-In this section, we demonstrate the effectiveness of collective boost-tuning in terms of improving the average number of verified tokens in each LLM decoding step.
-For both the OPT and \llama experiments, we fine-tuned four SSMs over the OpenWebText Corpus using collective boost-tuning on top of the pre-trained OPT-125M and \llama-160M models, which provides a collection of five SSMs (including the base SSM) in each experiment.
+\if 0 In this section, we evaluate the effectiveness of collective boost-tuning in terms of improving the average number of verified tokens in each LLM decoding step.